YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you are young, ask whether the pattern is stable, whether medication has been reviewed properly, whether the donor area can support future loss, and whether the proposed hairline will still look natural ten years later.
 A teenage hairline may feel emotionally attractive at 22 and look like a mistake at 32 if the surrounding native hair continues to recede.

-The Diamond page on being too young for a hair transplant covers age, pattern, and donor risk in more detail.
-Emotional readiness adds another question: are you choosing surgery from a long-term plan, or from the fear of losing youth immediately?
+Being too young for a hair transplant is about age, pattern, and donor risk.
+Emotional readiness adds another question.
+Are you choosing surgery from a future plan, or from the fear of losing youth immediately?

 The worry is not only hair.
 It may be being seen during recovery, being asked questions, looking different at work, or having people notice scabs, redness, shedding, or a shaved donor area.
 That social pressure can push the timing too fast.

 Social privacy is a planning issue.
 It is not a guarantee that recovery will be invisible.
-If you have a public-facing job, a wedding, a trip, or family pressure, you may need a more realistic timeline before booking.
-Planning around privacy can be reasonable; building the whole decision around hiding the surgery can make the emotional pressure heavier.
+If you work in public, have a wedding, have a trip, or feel family pressure, you may need a more realistic timeline before booking.
+Planning around privacy can be reasonable.
+Building the whole decision around hiding the surgery can make the emotional pressure heavier.

 If secrecy matters, keeping a hair transplant secret can set the visibility expectations.
 The medical plan should still come first.
 A discreet recovery is useful only when the surgical plan itself is sound.

 A hair transplant consultation should not diagnose a mental health condition.
 At the same time, I should not ignore severe distress.
-If you describe depression, panic, self-harm thoughts, compulsive hair pulling, constant appearance checking, or body-image distress that feels impossible to interrupt, surgery should wait until you have proper medical or psychological support.
+If you describe depression, panic, thoughts of self harm, compulsive hair pulling, constant appearance checking, or body image distress that feels impossible to interrupt, surgery should wait until you have proper medical or psychological support.
 If you feel unable to stay safe, urgent local mental health or emergency help comes before any surgery date.

 Medication history also matters.
 Antidepressants, anxiety medication, sleep medication, hormonal treatment, and hair loss medication should be reviewed clearly before surgery.
 The emotional plan and the medical plan should not be separated.